BioMedIA/dHCP-release-notes/download.md

 more important so that each and everyone of you can still obtain the data in the smoothest possible way.

-##  Downloading non-imaging data

-The data release contains some non-imaging data, which can be directly downloaded as an Excel spreadsheet by selecting ‘Spreadsheet’ from the ‘Options’ drop down menu from the table view page.
-The data release supplementary documentation can be directly downloaded by clicking on the link ‘documentation: Data Release’ on the main table view page.

 ### Via dHCP XNAT web service

 Image data for individual subjects (without any pipeline pre-processing) can be downloaded directly through dHCP XNAT web interface.
-The image data are NIfTI files and if downloaded directly from  the XNAT web page they will be delivered as zips.
+The image data are NIfTI files and if downloaded directly from  the XNAT web page they will be delivered as zips. **NOTE**: Only **one** MR session can be downloaded each time.
 On the XNAT web interface the files are organized in
 subdirectories:

 Directory   | Type  | Notes